antihax/goesi/esi/docs/KillmailsApi.md

 > []GetCorporationsCorporationIdKillmailsRecent200Ok GetCorporationsCorporationIdKillmailsRecent(ctx, corporationId, optional)
 Get corporation kills and losses

-Get a list of corporation's recent kills and losses  ---  This route is cached for up to 300 seconds
+Get a list of corporation's recent kills and losses  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters